BiomedicalRGF

 What are the risks of PRF contamination?

-Using blood collection tubes or needles that are not in a single-patient-use sterile pack is not recommended due to PRF contamination risk.
-PRF is used in contact with the patient’s circulatory system, and all needles and supplies shall be sterile for safety, regulatory compliance and to avoid legal liability risks.
+Using blood collection tubes or needles that are not in a single-patient-use sterile pack is not recommended due to the risk of PRF contamination.
+PRF is used in contact with the patient’s circulatory system, and all needles and supplies shall be sterile and additives-free for patient safety, regulatory compliance, and to avoid liability risks.

 What are the benefits of using PRF?

-PRF offers a natural and effective approach to promoting healing and tissue regeneration in various medical and dental applications.
+PRF offers a natural and effective approach to improve bone graft material handling in tissue regeneration applications for oral and maxillofacial surgery procedures.

 What is the difference between red cap and Yellow cap tubes?

-Our tubes don’t have any additives so the main difference lies in their material and intended use, the yellow cap tubes are made of plastic and the red cap tubes are made of glass.
+PRF tubes don’t have any additives as the standard PRF protocols.
+The difference lies in their material and intended use; the yellow cap tubes are made of plastic for liquid PRF, and the red cap tubes are made of glass surface inside for PRF clots.

 How much time does it take to manufacture PRF?

-To make PRF usually the doctor takes 1 to 2 minutes to draw blood and centrifuge time is 8 minutes.
-Dental offices can have an assistant certified to perform all procedures and just pass the PRF mixed with bone to the doctor at the end of the procedure.
+To make PRF, the doctor usually draws blood for 1 to 2 minutes, and the BiomedicalRGF centrifuge takes 8 minutes spin time.
+Dental offices can have an assistant certified to perform all procedures, who will pass the PRF mixed with bone to the doctor at the end of the procedure.

 What are the red caps and yellow cap tubes used for?